Banu-K03/Satellite-Collision-Avoidance/README.md

 ---
 ### **Step 3: MATLAB Code for Collision Detection and Avoidance**
-code is given in the scripts file main.m propagateOrbit.m checkCollision.m
+code is given in the scripts folder main.m propagateOrbit.m checkCollision.m